Interfaces in Go

 }

-You may notice an idiom in Go with interfaces, they are very often named using an -er suffix.
+You may have noticed an idiom in Go with interfaces, they are very often named using an -er suffix.
 Another idiomatic way of manipulating interfaces is to keep them small: “the bigger the interface, the weaker the abstraction”.

-Going back to io.Reader and io.Writer, whether a program wants to read/write to a file or an HTTP request/response, it will end up using one of these.
+Going back to io.Reader and io.Writer, whether a program wants to read from or write to a file or an HTTP request/response, it will end up using one of these.
 Hence, it is a good idea to follow the Liskov’s substitution principle.
 For instance, instead of accepting a file path as a function parameter to read from said file, the function should accept an io.Reader directly.

 // Uppercase reads from a stream and returns all data in uppercase.